Where to Stay in Singapore: Best Areas and Hotels

 The central location and useful links with the MRT system make Little India an excellent base for exploring the rest of Singapore.
 You can jump on the MRT subway at Little India and Rochor stations.

-Wanderlust, The Unlimited Collection by Oakwood is a minute’s walk from Jalan Besar MRT Station, a 5-minute walk from Rochor MRT Station and a 21-minute drive from Airport.
+Best mid-range hotel: Wanderlust, The Unlimited Collection by Oakwood is located close to Jalan Besar MRT Station, Rochor MRT Station, and Airport is a 20-minute drive away.
+It is a minute’s walk from Jalan Besar MRT Station, a 5-minute walk from Rochor MRT Station, and a 21-minute drive from Changi Airport.

 7. Sentosa, where to stay in Singapore with families